Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Vemet met his final rest in a sky burial.

 Julian wasn’t quite prepared for the finality of the thing.
-He’d thought they’d probably light a funeral pyre, maybe leave Vemet’s body exposed somewhere out of the way…but that wasn’t at all how Ten’Gewek paid respects to their dead.
+He’d thought they’d probably light a funeral pyre, maybe leave Vemet’s body exposed somewhere out of the way... but that wasn’t at all how Ten’Gewek paid respects to their dead.

 For them, it was all about balance.
 Balance demanded a man Give the last of himself to the gods, and the best way to do that was in a high place where all could see.
 The top of a mountain, for instance.